 Now you have XCTest package as a zip file:

-These files are now usable locally with your real, physical iOS devices, or alternatively with mobile app testing cloud service.
+These files are now usable locally with your physical iOS devices, or alternatively with mobile device cloud.
 Looking for some basic material about iOS app testing?
 Look no further, here is all you need to know in order to get started!

 Happy iOS Testing Folks!